derollins/playNano/README.md

 cd playNano
 ```

-It is recommended to install the package in a virtual environment.
+It is recommended to use a virtual environment.
+Then install in editable mode:

-Once in the virtual environment:

 ```bash
 pip install -e .